 When to Prune Fruit Trees

-However, here in the Pacific Northwest, we need to be careful that you do not prune while it is actively wet because moisture allows bacteria and fungus to get into those brand new openings in the cambium layer that you've created with pruning.
+In the Pacific Northwest, we need to be careful not to prune while it is actively wet because moisture allows bacteria and fungus to get into those brand new openings in the cambium layer that you've created with pruning.

 Some apple growers do that on purpose.
 They want to tip back to make more flowers happen but the root system, again, has a finite amount of energy.
 So the more you asked that tree to do, eventually, you're going to get ahead of how much energy you can produce and the tree will go into decline.